President

 Message from the OWA President

-I joined OWA in 2000 and was instantly welcomed in and made to feel like I was part of the family and that's a tradition that we strive to continue today.
+I joined OWA around 2009 and was instantly welcomed in and made to feel like I was part of the family and that's a tradition that we strive to continue today.
 Nobody has too little experience or isn't ready yet.
-We sponsor classes, training trips and outside of those nearly every club member is willing to offer advice about everything related to whitewater boating from how to rig your boat to how to do dishes in camp to how to run a rapid.
+We sponsor classes, training trips, and organized trips; and outside of those nearly every club member is willing to offer advice about everything related to whitewater boating from how to rig your boat, to how to do dishes in camp, to how to run a rapid.
+OWA is also a great way to connect with other boaters with similar skills and interests, and also to create your own trips!

 As a club, we have many different types of trips on our trip calendar ranging from challenging class 5 to more mellow family trips.
 Whatever your preferred boating style is, you can find people who share your passion in OWA.